 If treatment of a cracked tooth is needed, you may need anywhere from just a simple bonding procedure to a root canal.
 For severely cracked teeth, an extraction may be appropriate.
 Regardless of treatment, the dentist will make sure that you are informed of the situation and receive the best level of care.

 To prevent cracked teeth in the future, it can help to wear a night guard at bedtime.
 If you realize that you may be grinding or clenching your teeth, it would be beneficial to visit with a dentist to discuss night guard options.
-Additionally, you can help prevent cracked teeth by sticking to a regular oral hygiene routine, and visiting the dentist every six months for check ups.
+Additionally, you can help prevent cracked teeth by sticking to a regular oral hygiene routine, eating soft foods and visiting the dentist every six months for check ups.
 Regular dental visits can help to notice warning signs of the teeth early on preventing you from any unwanted dental issues.
+You may want to look for soft foods and/or less hard candy at your local Garner, NC grocery store.
+There will be a new Lidl grocery store opening where the old Kroger store used to be on Highway 70.
+You should have no problems finding soft(er) foods at Lidl.

 For more information or any questions…